Pontey: Origin of the name

 The name probably derives from Latin "ponticulus", meaning "little bridge".

 Monuments and places of interest

 Religious Architecture

 References to the church are in a papal of 1176 of Pope Alexander III, which is part of the community Diocese of Aosta.

 On the territory there are three church buildings: the parish church dedicated to St. Martin of Tours and dated around 1400, the Chapel of the Holy Cross (formerly dedicated to St. Roch, located in the hamlet Banchet) and the chapel of Sorrows (Torin hamlet).

 Civil architectures

 In Plan-Coca are the remains of industrial archeology "Le grand fourneau", French for big furnace, a blast furnace dating from the eighteenth century, while in Ussert are located the remains of the "foundry" Gervasone.

 Society

-Demographics

-Pontey had a little increase of its population at the beginning of the 1980s.

 Languages and dialects

 As in the rest of the Aosta Valley, in Pontey too is spoken the Valdôtain dialect.

 Infrastructure and transport

 Education

-The municipality has a primary school dedicated to Jean-André Arbenson and a kindergarten dedicated to Laurent-Samuel Henriod.
+The municipality has a primary school dedicated to Jean-André Arbenson, and a kindergarten dedicated to Laurent-Samuel Henriod.